 4 College Search Tips for Student-Athletes

-The college search is a little different for student-athletes, so if you're thinking of playing sports in college, here's what you need to know in your search.
+The college search is a little different for student-athletes, so if you're thinking of playing sports in college, here's what you need to do and know.

 In a world full of competition and rivalry, student-athletes are always asking themselves, “How do I become better?”
-Personally, this question has flitted across my mind a seemingly endless number of times.
+This question may have flitted across your mind a seemingly endless number of times.
 That’s what college—and college athletics—is all about: becoming better.
 Are you ready for the challenge?
 You will be soon!
-Here are some college search tips that have been especially helpful to me as a student-athlete.
+Here are four college search tips just for student-athletes.

 If you’re serious about playing your sport in college, you should start by getting to know the difference between NCAA (and NCAA Divisions I, II, and III), NAIA, NJCAA, NCCAA, and other major college athletic governing conferences.
 All of these organizations and the schools under them offer different programs and scholarships for student-athletes.
 You should figure out which conferences and colleges fit your athletic goals and abilities.
 For instance, NCAA Division I schools tend to award a lot more scholarships to student-athletes, but they’re also the most competitive.
 Division III schools usually have little or no money to give to their student-athletes, yet they may have more money to give in merit-based financial aid for all students, whether they’re athletes or not.